clairepfau/bpm-detector/README.md

 - librosa
 - numpy

-# Project reformatted for proffessional presentation with Claude AI
+### Project reformatted for professional presentation with Claude AI